 Very Few Military Members Receive any Retirement Benefits

 Only about 17% of military members remain on active duty long enough to serve the full 20 years required to earn a military pension.
 That means roughly 83%, or about 5 out of every 6 servicemembers, don’t receive any long-term retirement benefit from their military service.
 Servicemembers do have access to the Thrift Savings Plan.
 However, they can only contribute funds from their own pay and bonuses.
-The military does not currently make matching contributions like many civilian companies offer.
+The military does not currently offer matching contributions like many civilian companies.

 Solution – Create Retirement Benefits Available to All Military Members

-The government changed the military retirement plan to provide service members with a 401k-style retirement plan (using the TSP) in conjunction with a pension plan that vests at 20 years.
+The government changed the military retirement plan to provide service members with a 401k-style retirement plan (using the TSP) and a pension plan that vests at 20 years.
 Members are free to take their TSP account and matching contributions with them when they leave the military.
 This would come at the expense of a lower multiplier for the pension.

 While the total fixed portion of the military retirement will be lower, it may actually be possible for servicemembers to have a larger total retirement package using the BRS, depending on how long they participate, whether they contribute bonus or other pay, and how well the stock markets perform.